ErpNetDocs/tech/advanced/calculated-attributes/examples/calculate-standartpriceperlot.md

 # Calculate standart price per lot based on the ingredients and the operations in the recipe

 With this attribute, we can calculate the StandartPricePerLot that is going to be automatically set in the product’s definition we save the recipe.
 The StandartPricePerLot is determined by the prices of the ingredients and the operations used in the particular recipe.
-After that, we can use this attribute in a Business rule which to fill in the PricePerLotValue of the product in the recipe.
+After that, we can use this attribute in a business rule which to fill in the PricePerLotValue of the product in the recipe.